 Although it does involve the use of extra equipment, it is far safer and will not harm your bow.

-It will take several seconds more than the other techniques, but the increased protection and ease of mind are definitely worth the extra time.
+It may take several seconds more than the other techniques, but the increased protection and ease of mind are definitely worth the effort.

 FAQs